The Grief Prophecy is the

 Kali E.P. at the record store.
 My initial reaction was of disappointment and even confusion.
 This was not at all what

-the past were no more.
+of the past were no more.
 The sound here is much more bottom-heavy and mid-paced.
-As for the sound, some of this may be due to
+As for the sound, some of this may be due

-the fact that the guitar and vocals were actually recorded in prison, in 2003.
-The song seems somewhat similar to, yet not
+to the fact that the guitar and vocals were actually recorded in prison, in 2003.
+The song seems somewhat similar to, yet

-quite as interesting as, "Where Dead Angels Lie".
-The version that appears on Reinkaos is superior, though this is
+not quite as interesting as, "Where Dead Angels Lie".
+The version that appears on Reinkaos is better, though this

 "Unhallowed (Rebirth Version)" is next.
 Musically, the playing is tight and concise.